glouppe/info8010-deep-learning/lecture9.md

 ## Communication and compression

-Hierarchical compression of images and other data.
+Hierarchical compression of images and other data, e.g., in video conferencing systems.

 .center[
 .width-100[![](figures/lec9/generative-compression.png)]